Robotathon Guide - 2025

 The third section, Designing a Robot, covers the physical construction of a robot, as well as the resources Texas Inventionworks (TIW) provides to students.

 Finally, the Robotathon steering committee appreciates your feedback!
-If you have questions that you think should be clarified here, or topics that you think should be covered in the next revision of this guide, please fill out our TODO: google form!
+If you have questions that you think should be clarified here, or topics that you think should be covered in the next revision of this guide, please fill out our google form!